-Potential negative impact Analysis of potential impact Summary of potential impact without mitigation Summary of impact with mitigation Isolation of a heritage attribute from its surrounding environment, context or a significant relationship The proposed development will isolate the farmhouse from its current context and sever its relationship with the large barn, small barn, driveshed and grain silo.
+Potential negative impact Analysis of potential impact Summary of potential impact without mitigation Summary of impact with mitigation attribute from its surrounding The proposed development will isolate the farmhouse from its current context and sever its relationship with the large barn, small barn, driveshed and grain silo.
 Without mitigation this will result in a direct, major impact that is irreversible, site-specific, and will occur once over a short period of time.
 With mitigation, the isolation impacts can be mitigated.
 Major, direct, irreversible, site specific impact that will occur once over a short period of time.
-By implementing the mitigation measures recommended in Section 7.3.2, the potential direct impact from alteration of the agricultural landscape will be reduced to no impact.
-Direct or indirect obstruction of significant views or vistas within, from, or of built and natural features The proposed development will include retention of the farmhouse in its current location and retain the significant view from Trafalgar Road North.
+By implementing the mitigation measures recommended in Section 7.4, the potential direct impact from alteration of the agricultural landscape will be reduced to no impact.
+0 The proposed development will include retention of the farmhouse in its current location and retain the significant view from Trafalgar Road North.
 No impact No mitigation required.
 A change in land use such as rezoning a battlefield from open space to residential use, allowing new development or site alteration to fill in the formerly open spaces While the property is zoned future development under the Zoning By-law (07-67), the current permitted uses are agricultural uses and a single detached dwelling.
 The proposed use will result in a change in land use which will impact the property's heritage attributes including the open space in front of the farmhouse, the driveway, and agricultural fields.
 Without mitigation measures, the change in land use will result in direct, major, irreversible, site specific impact that will persist over a long period of time.
 Major, irreversible impact as the change in land use and zoning will result in removal of most of the structures and landscape features on the property.
-By implementing the mitigation measures recommended in Section 7.3.2, the potential direct impact from change in land use will be reduced to a minor, irreversible, and site-specific impact that will persist over a long period of time.
-Land disturbances such as a change in grade that alters soils, and drainage patterns that may affect a cultural heritage resource.
-The proposed development will retain the farmhouse in its current location and grading will be designed appropriately so that drainage patterns will not negatively impact the farmhouse.
+By implementing the mitigation measures recommended in Section 7.4, the potential direct impact from change in land use will be reduced to a minor, irreversible, and site-specific impact that will persist over a long period of time. - The proposed development will retain the farmhouse in its current location and grading will be designed appropriately so that drainage patterns will not negatively impact the farmhouse.
 No impact.
 No mitigation required.